-HBO Max: The 26 best TV shows to watch
+HBO Max: The 26 Best TV Shows to Watch

 HBO Max has gradually built up a stack of TV shows well worth your binge-watching hours.
-The home of Succession and The Righteous Gemstones, it also brings new shows and episodes each week.
+The home of Succession and The White Lotus, it also brings new shows and episodes each week.

 Let's check out the weekly highlights below, and look at the very best of HBO Max's TV offerings beneath that.